red5pro/streaming-android/app/src/main/java/red5pro/org/testandroidproject/tests/PublishABRTest/README.md

 ### Range

-The AdaptiveBitrateController will dynamically adjust the video bitrate between the lowest possible bitrate the encoder can encode at, and the value set on the R5VideoSource (typically an R5Camera) on the stream.
-In this case, the value is assigned according to the value in tests.xml
+The `AdaptiveBitrateController` will dynamically adjust the video bitrate between the lowest possible bitrate the encoder can encode at, and the value set on the `R5VideoSource` (typically an `R5Camera`) on the stream.
+In this case, the value is assigned according to the value in `tests.xml`.

 ```Java
 camera.setBitrate(TestContent.GetPropertyInt("bitrate"));